Voter registration sessions slated

 The Hon.
 Denise Merrill has mailed every registered Democrat or Republican Voter in the state an application which voters must fill out and return in the postage-paid return envelope.

 For those residents who wish to register in person, sessions will be held Aug.
-4 from 9 to 11 a.m., Aug.
 6 from 9 a.m. to noon and Aug.
 10 from 9 a.m. to noon at Bridgewater Town Hall on Route 133.

 Aug.
 6 is the registration and enrollment deadline by mail.